Hey lovely readers!

 If possible I would love to receive a review copy of:

 - Release Date

 - And even an ISBN if you can find it (this may help the publisher locate it easier)

 Here are some quick stats about my blog:

 - Also include social media stats like Twitter and Insta if you use them to promote books and your blog

-- Include a link to any reviews you have done (no more than two) for books by the author of the book you’re requesting, or books published by the publisher you are contacting.
+- Also include a link to any reviews you have done (no more than two) for books by the author of the book you’re requesting.

-If the review copy is available here’s my address:
+If the review copy is available here is my address: